tarwn/lessthandot-hugo/blogs/content/posts/2011-08-30-microsoft-sql-server-codename-denali.md

   - sql server denali

 ---
-According to the Microsoft SQLNCli team blog, SQL Server, codename &#8220;Denali&#8221;, will be the last release to support OLE DB.
+According to the Microsoft SQLNCli team blog, SQL Server, codename “Denali”, will be the last release to support OLE DB.

 Here is what they are currently saying